labgrid-project/labgrid/doc/configuration.rst

 RKUSBLoader
 ~~~~~~~~~~~
-An RKUSBLoader resource describes a USB device in the rockchip loader state.
+An :any:`RKUSBLoader` resource describes a USB device in the rockchip loader
+state.

 .. code-block:: yaml